TedTschopp/tschopp.net/_posts/Drafts/2018-10-14-Rules for Gamma-World-Weapons-in MCC-DCC.md

 {: .well .table .table-striped}

 ### Mark V Blaster Pistol
+This unusual weapon’s ray weakens the nuclear force binding the the nuclei of atoms.
+All things touched by the beam disentegrate cleanly without dust or odor.
+This creates light, intense heat, and very little noise, and leaves an impressive 10cm hole in the target.
+Even the air is affected, making the beam visible as a white, near instantaneous streak.

 ### Mark VII Blaster Rifle

-This is a larger more effective version of the Mark V
+This is a larger more effective version of the Mark V that fits into the form factor of a rifle that weakens the nuclear force binding the the nuclei of atoms.
+All things touched by the beam disentegrate cleanly without dust or odor.
+This creates light, intense heat, and very little noise, and leaves an impressive 10cm hole in the target.
+Even the air is affected, making the beam visible as a white, near instantaneous streak.

 ### Mark XII Blaster Pistol
 The Mark XII Blaster is an expermental weapon built right before the great disaster  It is the favored weapon of the Knights of Genetic Purity.
 The Purists use this ultra-powerful beamed weapon to annihilate any visibly mutated human on sight or keep their armies of slaves in line.